mohkipic/Course_Project_2/README.md

   ```
   ### Plot_5
   ![Plot_5](/Plot_5.png)
-- Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California
+- Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips == "06037").
-  (\color{red}{\verb|fips == "06037"|}fips == "06037").
   Which city has seen greater changes over time in motor vehicle emissions?.
   ### Plot_6.R (Code)
   ```